 Learning a memory technique is such a self-reinforcing competence.
 With it, we promote our creativity (intentionally and consciously to form and change internal images), our skills and thus support the adoption of the learning into the habit.
 So we can also call the healing exercises in the shower, shopping, sports, cooking, etc. in the memory.
-The more practice we gain in it, the easier and better we can do it.
-For the reasons given above, I have incorporated some basic general memory technique elements into the healing exercises.
+The more practice we gain in it, the more comfortable we get and the better we can do it.
+For the reasons given above, I have incorporated some basic general memory technique elements into the HeilÜben-exercises.

 In the following chapter, we will look at some of our goals and aspired skills.
 We shape them into particularly motivating images and purposely combine them with more well-being, with more relaxation in body movement and posture, with our physical sensations (for example the sense of touch and our spatial perception), our feelings and emotions, with more relaxation.

-For each of our mental abilities, we’ll establish a fitting image that best represents this ability and that we can best empathize with.
+For each of our mental abilities, we’ll establish a fitting image that best represents this ability, and with that, we can best empathize.
 With a memory technique, we store them in our memory in a fixed order.
 This way we can always remember them under stress and distraction and in all everyday situations, we can practice ourselves directly in how we move healthier and in how we can find out of stiff or rigid postures faster.

 If I desire to consciously change an exercise, because in the meantime new insights – for example in myself – have set, it is sufficient to adapt the corresponding exercise in content and to train again in the usual way, until it runs automatically.